mattermost/mattermost-plugin-github/README.md

 ## Features

+After your System Admin has [configured the GitHub plugin](#Configuration), run `/github connect` in a Mattermost channel to connect your Mattermost and GitHub accounts.

+Once connected, you'll have access to the following features:

 * __Daily reminders__ - the first time you log in to Mattermost each day, get a post letting you know what issues and pull requests need your attention
 * __Notifications__ - get a direct message in Mattermost when someone mentions you, requests your review, comments on or modifies one of your pull requests/issues, or assigns you on GitHub
 * __Sidebar buttons__ - stay up-to-date with how many reviews, unread messages, assignments and open pull requests you have with buttons in the Mattermost sidebar